techidaily/site-android-pokemon-go/source/_posts/in-2024-how-to-fix-pokemon-go-route-not-working-on-infinix-smart-8-pro-drfone-by-drfone-virtual-android.md

 Stardust is a consumable item that allows you to strengthen your Pokemon.
 This item will help you reach the maximum of your Pokemon, making them more resilient and ready for potential fights.
 Moreover, Stardust is essential for trading – you must have a specific Stardust level to trade your valuables with another trainer.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gkdZ3A1mock?si=2zeR5GtTU2VujM_w&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2.
 How Is Stardust Used in Pokemon Go?

 Stardust can come in handy in several different scenarios in the Pokemon Go game.
 We’ll present all the use cases below to help you navigate your journey and learn the importance of collecting Stardust.